aws-samples/aws-database-acceleration-toolkit/README.md

 ## DAT Features

-Some of the key features of DAT include automation of initial aurora setup and provisioning (day 1) and on-going maintenance (day2) activities:
+Some of the key features of DAT include automation of initial aurora setup and provisioning and on-going maintenance activities:
    1. Provisioning of new Aurora cluster
    2. Provisioning of new [Aurora Global Database](https://aws.amazon.com/rds/aurora/global-database/)
    3. Monitoring Aurora database